urql-graphql/urql/docs/advanced/subscriptions.md

 ## One-off Subscriptions

-Whe you're using subscriptions directly without `urql`'s framework bindings, you can use the `Client`'s `subscription` method for one-off subscriptions.
+When you're using subscriptions directly without `urql`'s framework bindings, you can use the `Client`'s `subscription` method for one-off subscriptions.
 This method is similar to the ones for mutations and subscriptions [that we've seen before on the "Core Package" page.](../concepts/core-package.md#one-off-queries-and-mutations)

 This method will always [returns a Wonka stream](../concepts/stream-patterns.md#the-wonka-library) and doesn't have a `.toPromise()` shortcut method, since promises won't return the multiple values that a subscription may deliver.
 Let's convert the above example to one without framework code, as we may use subscriptions in a Node.js environment.